School-Time Matinee Series

 HOW TO ORDER

-Study guides are available for free on our website to tie in with the unit, and, free performance workshops will be offered to groups on a first-come, first serve basis to coincide with the program.
-Books are usually available for students the week prior to the show, but due to ongoing issues with mail, and increased gas prices, many books will be distributed to students on the day of the show.
-Books will be delivered to your buses on the day of the performance.
-Homeschool groups and individuals buying books may pickup at tables in the lobby before or after the performance.
+Complementary study guides are accessible on our website to align with the curriculum, and we’re also offering free performance workshops on a first-come, first-served basis to coincide with the program.
+While books usually become available to students the week prior to the show, due to ongoing mail challenges and increased gas prices, many books will now be distributed on the day of the performance.
+These books will be delivered to your buses on the performance day.
+For homeschool groups and individual buyers, book pickup will be available at lobby tables before or after the performance.

 If you are interested in receiving your books prior to the show, contact the arts education office at 662-846-4844 to arrange shipping details.

 Arts education workshops will be available as part of our Read It, See It, Be It program.
 These workshops will run for approximately 30 minutes to one hour in length and are free for students who attend the School-Time Matinee Series performances, but reservations MUST be made ahead of time as there are limited capacities and age restrictions on workshop activities.
 Please check bolognapac.com/education for detailed information on the performance workshops for the 2023- 2024 School-Time Matinee Series season.

 SCHOLARSHIP TICKETS AVAILABLE